 Although a hotel suite with separate bedrooms or a set up similar to home is the best when travelling, that’s not always possible for various reasons.
-A big factor and expense on vacation or holiday is the room cost: a portable travel bed can offer a little bit more flexibility on the rooms you can choose.
+A big factor and expense on vacation or holiday is the room cost: a portable travel bed or toddler blow up bed can offer a little bit more flexibility on the rooms you can choose.
 Many hotels don’t charge for kids under a certain age – if they use an existing bed.

 A kids’ travel bed gives you the option to book a regular room and save money.
 I’ve known some parents to fit a travel bed under the room desk when space has been particularly tight!
 This option wouldn’t have worked with a travel cot or pack n play.
 This guide will help you decide which is the best travel bed for toddlers.

 My toddler often starts up in her own bed at home, but ends up with us during the night.
 If she is put with her sister in a hotel sofa bed, they both take ages to settle and argue over whose side is whose!
 In this case, it’s useful to have a portable travel bed, especially if room is tight.
 Portable travel beds are easy to squish in a car, are always handy to have on a sleepover, and some inflatable travel beds are small enough to easily fit into your suitcase for air travel too.They are a lot more comfortable than just a sleeping bag too.

 Some other advantages of having a toddler travel bed with you include:

 - Travel beds for toddlers are generally lighter than the ‘pack n play’ and traditional travel cots.
 Some of the inflatable ones will fit into your suitcase, meaning you don’t have to pay for an extra piece of baggage.
 If you are flying you are usually allowed to take a stroller and car seat for free.
 (Qantas let you take all three for free).